 How To Mount A TV On a Brick Wall In 6 Easy Steps

-If you have brick walls in your home, you might be wondering if you can mount your TV on the wall.
-If you’re unfamiliar, it’s actually the TV mount that you’re securing to the wall, and then you attach the TV to your secure mount.
-At no point during this task are you directly attaching your TV to the wall.
+If you have brick walls in your home, you might wonder if you can mount your TV on the wall.
+If you’re unfamiliar with the process, it’s actually the TV mount that you’re securing to the wall, and then you attach the TV to your secure mount.

-Properly mounted TVs save space and appear like modern art in your home.
+Properly mounted TVs save space and look like modern art in your home.
 Mounting a TV on a brick wall is a bit more arduous than putting one on drywall, but it’s perfectly doable with the right tools and prep work.
-Let’s check out how to go about the job so you can save on valuable space in your home.
+Let’s check out how to do the job so you can save on valuable space in your home.

 Before You Start

 Before you begin, you’ll need to consider what to do with your TV accessories, like soundbars, gaming consoles, and speakers.
-Another major consideration is whether the TV’s power cord can reach a power outlet or power strip.
-Finally, any cable inputs will need to be able to reach the TV’s new position on the wall.
+Another primary consideration is whether the TV’s power cord can reach a power outlet or power strip.
+Finally, any cable inputs will need to reach the TV’s new position on the wall.

 The next step is to inspect the condition of the brick wall you want the TV mounted on.
-Old, brittle brick is far less likely to hold the TV for an extended period of time.
+Old, brittle brick is far less likely to hold the TV for an extended period.
 Newer brick is a much safer bet.
 If you have crumbling mortar or flaking brick coming off the wall, we’d recommend not using a TV mount.
 Better safe than sorry, after all.

-Now that you’ve got all that settled, it’s time to gather the tools you’ll need to mount your TV.
+Now that you have that settled, it’s time to gather the tools you’ll need to mount your TV.
 Many private companies and individuals will provide a mount and install it, but you can save some money and time if you just buy the mount and use your own tools.

-Instead of a physical level, you can opt to download a level app for your smartphone.
-Modern smartphones have a gyroscopic (motion-sensing) function that makes them great levels for home projects.
+Instead of a physical level, you can download a level app for your smartphone.
+Modern smartphones have a gyroscopic (motion-sensing) function, making them great levels for home projects.

 How To Mount A TV On a Brick Wall In 6 Easy Steps